ithacagenerator/IG-3DP-Profiles/README.md

 #### [*Read the IG RailCore usage instructions here*](/railcore)

 While the RailCore can sort of be controlled from its  touchscreen, it is best to interact with the Railcore from the duet web interface.
-You may connect to the printer at it's locally assigned ip address (use `M552` on the touchsceen to view it's address).
+You may connect to the printer at its locally assigned ip address (use `M552` on the touchsceen to view it's address).

 |**RailCore II**|[*Project Website*](https://railcore.org/)|
 |--|--|